Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-renderer.md

 ### Document objects explained

-In the above OA document, you will see 4 root objects:
+In the above OA document, you will see four root objects:

 #### 1. `$template`